secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

     - For staging environment-related failures, you can post a question in [`#infrastructure-lounge`](https://gitlab.slack.com/archives/CB3LSMEJV), or open an issue in the [infrastructure project](https://gitlab.com/gitlab-com/gl-infra/infrastructure)
     - Ask for help in [`#quality`](https://gitlab.slack.com/archives/C3JJET4Q6) if you're unsure where to file the issue.
 1. In the relevant Slack channel, add the :boom: emoji and reply to the failure notification with a link to the issue.
 1. Add the issue as a related issue to the current pipeline triage report.
+If multiple issues are the result of 1 bug, add the bug issue to the report instead.

 #### Special considerations for Staging-Canary